XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 [3.0 Features.](https://gamepress.gg/girlsfrontline/300-client-update-new-features)

-### How do I use Construction Fairy effectively?

-> Deploy on a node next to an enemy, then take a defensive stance.

 ### How do I use Landmine?

 > Stand on a node.
 Lay it down on an adjacent empty node.
 It activates the moment an enemy steps on it.
 Don't retreat the mine layer or you'll lose the mine.